jreisinger/docs/notes/sec/basics.md

 # Areas

-Asset and risk management
+Data, asset and risk management

+* what are your (most valuable) data and (compute, storage, network) assets
 * risk = possibility of something bad happening
+* risk level = likelihood x impact
 * threat = a path to that risk occuring
----
-* what are your most valuable assets
+* what are most probable threats against your data and assets and their impact
-* what are most probable threats and their impact; how to handle them
+* how to handle these threats
+* encrypt (some) data at rest (secrets mngt)

 Identity and access management (IAM) - life cycle of

-* identities (authn)
-* access rights (authz)
+* if an attacker has (admin!) credentials all patches and firewalls won't help
+* authn (identities) + authz (access rights, roles)

 Vulnerability mngt - detect security issues in